(Updated: May 6, 2022)

 There is, however, a shortcut to reaching the Pearl level and getting free parking.
-If you apply and get approved for an M Life Rewards Mastercard, it will automatically bump your Rewards card level to Pearl status (the first level where parking is free).
+If you apply and get approved for an MGM Rewards Mastercard, it will automatically bump your Rewards card level to Pearl status (the first level where parking is free).
 We explain how to do this in detail in our post here.

 The first hour of free parking is available to anyone who visits The Mirage or chooses to park there.
 The one hour of free parking is strictly monitored, so if you’re aiming to take advantage of this, make sure you keep track of time.